HealthCheckbox

 Description

-Limb amputation treatment is a surgical procedure usually performed to permanently remove one of your body parts which is damaged by the injury or affected by a serious disease.
-Although, the treatment is not an easy procedure for both the patient and the operating surgeon.
+Limb amputation treatment is a surgical procedure usually performed to permanently remove one of your body parts that is damaged by an injury or affected by a serious disease.
+Although the treatment is not an easy procedure for either the patient or the operating surgeon.
 It requires a lot of mental strength and resilience.
 Doctors decide to perform limb amputation when they find that there is no way to secure the whole body from spreading the disease to all body parts.
-Injury and diseases are the main causes that generally affect your limbs.
+Injuries and diseases are the main causes that generally affect your limbs.

 Types of Limb Amputation